simon-ritchie/apysc/docstring_markdowns/apysc/_callable/callable_util.md

 **[Returns]**

 - `class_name`: str
   - Target method's class name.
-If specified argument is not a method (e.g., function), then blank string will be returned.
+This interface returns a blank string if a specified argument is not a method (e.g., function).

 ## `get_name_and_arg_value_dict_from_args` function docstring

-Get dictionary that has an argument name at key and specified argument values at value.<hr>
+Get a dictionary with an argument name at key and specified argument values at value.<hr>

 **[Parameters]**